 This small but well-run airport was shortlisted several times in the prestigious Airport Council International ASQ Awards.
 The staff and management have won several other awards for exceptional airport facilities and customer care.
 So, it is safe to say that you’ll be in good hands once you touch down on Icelandic soil.

-Don’t delay; book your Keflavik flights today and enjoy the perfect holiday in Iceland.
+Don’t delay; book your Keflavik flights today, rent the best campervans in Iceland, and enjoy the perfect holiday in Iceland.